-UMGC was founded in 1947 as the College of Special and Continuation Studies, a branch of the University of Maryland's College of Education, with locations in College Park and around the state.
+UMGC was founded in 1947 as the College of Special and Continuation Studies, a branch of the University of Maryland's College of Education, with locations in College Park and around the state of Maryland.
 Beginning in 1949, UMGC was the first university to send faculty overseas to educate active-duty military personnel in Europe.

-UMGC serves more than 80,000 students worldwide and boasts 20+ locations in Maryland, D.C., and Virginia and an on-site presence in 140+ worldwide locations-including military bases in more than 20 countries and territories.
+UMGC serves more than 80,000 students worldwide.
 With headquarters in Adelphi, Maryland, and administrative offices in Asia and Europe, UMGC offers 90+ degrees, specializations, and certificates taught by faculty members who bring real-world experience to online and on-site classrooms.

-The 2020 Annual Safety and Security Report is published in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) and the Violence Against Women Act (VAWA).
+The 2022 Annual Safety and Security Report is published in compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (The Clery Act) and the Violence Against Women Act (VAWA).
 This report is prepared in cooperation with campus security, local law enforcement agencies, Office of Legal Affairs, Diversity and Equity Office, Military Partnerships and the overseas divisions of Europe and Asia.